Lebohang1821/my-junior-ai-integrator-task/README.md

 - Evaluates fluency, lexical resource, grammatical range, and pronunciation.

 ### Challenges
-- Ensuring real-time transcription with minimal delay.
+- **Real-time Transcription**: Ensuring real-time transcription with minimal delay was challenging.
+I optimized the audio processing and used efficient APIs to achieve this.
-- Providing accurate and helpful feedback.
+- **Accurate Feedback**: Providing accurate and helpful feedback required fine-tuning the evaluation algorithms and incorporating user feedback.
+- **Spaced Repetition**: Implementing a spaced repetition algorithm for flashcards to enhance the learning experience.

 ## Demo Video